KadirTaban/Effective-Java/README.md

 - **The Builder Pattern** is a good choice when designing classes whose constructors or static factories would have more than a handful of parameters, especially if many of the parameters are optional or of identical type.

+### _Item03_ - ENFORCE THE SINGLETON PROPERTY WITH A PRIVATE CONSTRUCTOR OR AN ENUM TYPE

+- A singleton is simply a class that is instantiated exactly once.
+  - Singleton with public final field, the main advantage of this approach is that the API makes it clear that the class is a singleton: the public static field is final, so it will always contain the same object reference.
+  - Singleton with static factory also but eager initialization.
+  - Singleton with static factory with lazy initialization.
+  - Singleton with enum type, it is the best way to implement a singleton.